-Staph sepsis increases mortality in preterm infantsMarch 12th, 2012 in Diseases, Conditions, Syndromes /
+Staph sepsis increases mortality in preterm infantsMarch 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Only about 1 percent of very low birth weight (VLBW) infants develop methicillin-resistant Staphylococcus aureus (MRSA) infections, and the morbidity and mortality are similar to that seen in infants with methicillin-susceptible S. aureus (MSSA) infections, according to a study published online March 12 in Pediatrics.